America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 That's the second place they've been.

-And the more they move around, and the longer they live, the more likely it is to introduce disease into these animals.
+And the more they move around and the longer they live, the more likely it is to introduce disease into these animals.

-I understand why there are reasons, thoughtful people who might think it makes sense, but is it really a concern if they're given antibiotics?
+I understand why there are reasons, thoughtful people might think it makes sense, but is it really a concern if they're given antibiotics?

 Oh, it's a huge concern.